top of page

 Angel Chelwa, MBA

-Angel leads teams across monitoring and evaluation, technology, and program innovation.
-Before joining Healthy Learners, Angel spent six years with the multinational start-up mPharma.
-As Managing Director, Angel oversaw operations in Zambia, Malawi, and Rwanda.
+Angel focuses on delivery of the School Health Program, providing leadership across programs, supply chain, digital health, monitoring and evaluation, and innovation, while aligning teams, budgets, and priorities across the organization.
+Before joining Healthy Learners, Angel spent six years with the multinational start-up mPharma where she oversaw operations in Zambia, Malawi, and Rwanda.
 Angel holds a Bachelor's Degree in Sociology as well as a MBA from the University of Zambia

 Screenshot 2025-07-16 at 1.07_edited.png